dtheodor/sqlalchemy-sqlschema/README.md

 You need to create your own `tests/test.config` file that will provide a URL to a database to be used for the tests.
 Then you can run the tests by invoking `PYTHONPATH=. py.test tests/` in the repository root.

+### TODO

+1. Consider how to integrate with Alembic
+2. Support MS SQL
+3. Support Oracle